mashedram/Church_of_Dog/Groups/Church of Dog/Branches/Military Branch/Red Right Paw/Members/Squad 7/Members/Ethan.md

 Male, 192 cm's in height.
 He has short, brown hair and a stubble.
 His eyes are like any [[Demi-Dog]].
 He has a scar over his left eye.

-He wears a a dark brown trench-coat, combined with a white shirt, a set of jeans and black boots.
+He wears a a dark brown trench-coat, under which he has a white shirt, a set of jeans and black boots.

 Personality wise, he's stubborn and brave.
 Never thinking twice about jumping in front of his friends to safe them.
+He might be a bit emotionally empty, like most [[Demi-Dog]]s, but he has his heart in the right place.
 # Backstory
 [[Ethan]] was brought upon this world, being the result of another successful test of [[Project Infusion]] in 15 ACY.
 The [[Science Branch]], having learned their lessons, gave him the correct tutoring and schooling he needed to become a normal functioning human, and allowed him to join the military in 16 ACY.